Repairs if you rent from the council or housing association

 heating your home so pipes do not freeze and burst

-If you're struggling to heat your home, contact Home Energy Scotland for advice and support.
+If you're unable to heat your home, contact Home Energy Scotland for advice and support.

 Housing laws differ between Scotland and England.